sbastidasr/Notebooks/js.md

 ### Function Invocation.

--'this' is bound at invocation time.
+- 'this' is bound at invocation time.

 **Function Form**